MJC598/AI/README.md

 # AI
-Implementation of Artificial Intelligence Programs
+Implementation of Artificial Intelligence Programs for Mizzou CMP_SC 4750